JustAnEric/OpenLinux/README.md

  - You cannot install Python using this, you will have to have Python pre-installed.
  - An error might occur if you have an unsupported system.
  - If you have not configured OpenLinux before running, your virtualised linux terminal will be useless.
+ - YOU NEED to have general bash commands installed before running.

+> :warning: Please try to do these with care.
+Doing without may cause `damage to your device.`